 Also, when Siiri volunteers to cook breakfast, you acquiesce.
 (And do the dishes.
 And open Prosecco.)

-Users who have LIKED this post:Tags: cocktails florence, morellino di scansano, Ponte Vecchio wine, wine bar florence
+More from Italy soon.Tags: cocktails florence, morellino di scansano, Ponte Vecchio wine, wine bar florence